AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 #### Linked IP

-If you connect your device to AdGuard DNS through Linked IP the service counts all plain DNS requests that come from that IP address towards that "device".
-With this connection method, you would have to reconnect manually or via a special program every time the device's IP changed, which occurred after every reboot.
+If you connect your device to AdGuard DNS via Linked IP, the service will count all plain DNS requests coming from that IP address towards that "device".
+With this connection method, you would have to reconnect manually or through a special program each time the device's IP changes, which happens after each reboot.

 The only requirement for linking IP is that **it must be a residential IP address**.